Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-03.md

 Sort of...

+Other elements may have styles that **override** the style they inherit.

+Other rules my effect how the inherited value is calculated.

 <!-- > -->

 When we set font-size we often set the size in `em`s.
 This is a relative unit.
-It represents multiple of the current font size.
+It represents a multiple of the current font size.

 ```CSS
 body {